 Social learning can help today’s organizations keep up with the pace at which their business moves

-More and more, organizations are turning to social learning to deliver exciting e-learning experiences to their employees, customers and partners.
-The concept is more than just a buzzword, and is now increasingly used by forward-thinking organizations to foster collaborative learning and its application in the flow of work to drive organizational performance and the effectiveness of L&D activities.
+More and more, organizations are turning to social learning to deliver exciting e-learning experiences to their customers, partners, and employees.
+The concept is more than just a buzzword and is now increasingly used by forward-thinking organizations to foster collaborative learning and its application in the flow of work to drive organizational performance and the effectiveness of L&D activities.

-While, there remains a need for formal training environments to meet specific learning outcomes, but the necessity for organizations to leverage platforms that enable social and informal learning, where learners network, share, collaborate and exchange ideas to solve problems, is paramount.
+While there remains a need for formal training environments to meet specific learning outcomes, the necessity for organizations to leverage platforms that enable social and informal learning, where learners network, share, collaborate, and exchange ideas to solve problems, is paramount.

-Man is by nature a social animal, which is why social interactions are crucial to our development at every stage of our lives.
-Learning is all about the interactions we have across all facets of our lives: we talk to people, we listen to what they’re saying, and then aim to apply or consider the insights that person is bestowing upon us (and vice-versa).
+Humans are by nature social animals, which is why social interactions are crucial to our development at every stage of our lives.
+Observational learning is all about the interactions we have across all facets of our lives: we talk to people, we listen to what they’re saying, and then aim to apply or consider the insights that person is bestowing upon us (and vice-versa).

-Today, delivering truly effective and engaging learning experiences that amplify the success an organization’s learning strategy are crucial to a business’ bottom line.
+Today, delivering truly effective and engaging learning experiences that amplify the success of an organization’s learning strategy is crucial to a business’ bottom line.
 Deploying social learning concepts and technologies as part of the learning mix is no longer an option, it’s a necessity.